nus-cs2103/website-base/admin/tutorials.md

 <panel type="seamless" header="### Tutorial Structure" expanded >
 <div id="tutorialStructure">

+**The mode**

+Tutorials will be conducted using Zoom.
+More info coming soon.

 **What happens during the tutorial**:

 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.